Hibernate Interview IMP Question

 1)

-returns the identifier (Serializable) of the instance.
+returns the identifier (Serializable) of the

 return nothing because its return type is void.